danielgreenberger/RaceCar/RosIntegration/README.md

 **roscpp**       -  This is the ROS c++ API library.

-**common_msgs**  -  A package containing all standard ROS messages to be published to different topics
+**nav_msgs**     -  A package containing all standard ROS navigation messages.
+We need it for publishing IMU

 **tf**           -  A package responsible for keeping track of different coordinate systems.